dimitridumont/clean-architecture-front-end/README.md

 Hello, here is a repository to send you my vision of clean architecture (firstly on the front, then later on back) in different versions.

-I wrote an article (in French and in English) to support the examples of this project: [https://www.dimitri-dumont.fr/blog/en/hexagonal-architecture-front-end](https://www.dimitri-dumont.fr/blog/en/hexagonal-architecture-front-end)
+I wrote an article to support the examples of this project: [https://www.dimitri-dumont.fr/blog/hexagonal-architecture-front-end](https://www.dimitri-dumont.fr/blog/hexagonal-architecture-front-end)
+To understand the clean architecture, you can also read my article on dependency inversion in front-end: [https://www.dimitri-dumont.fr/blog/dependency-inversion-front-end](https://www.dimitri-dumont.fr/blog/dependency-inversion-front-end)

 For these examples, I chose to use [Next.js](https://nextjs.org/) based on [React](https://reactjs.org/), but the whole point of this architecture is to be able to use it independently of the frameworks and libraries used (external dependencies).